rondorn/70K-Bands/promoter_admin/docs/USER_GUIDE.md

 Coordinate once with whoever ships the apps:

+- [ ] Editors have the right Mac/Windows build from [Releases](https://github.com/rondorn/70K-Bands/releases)
 - [ ] Correct Testing and Production links
 - [ ] Each editor’s **personal Dropbox** has ownership or **shared write** on the pieces they edit
-- [ ] Fan apps point at the same Production data
+- [ ] Fan apps show the same live (Production) festival data
-- [ ] If using pushes: shared alert folder, kept available offline on the machine that sends notifications
+- [ ] If using pushes: shared alert folder, and the machine that sends notifications can reach it
 - [ ] If volunteers should send freeform alerts: turn that on with the app maintainer

 After that, most people only need Artists, Descriptions, Schedule, and (when authorized) Publish.